tensorflow/tensorflow/tensorflow/lite/experimental/micro/README.md

         5. Press Ctrl+c to exit
     4. Press BTN2.
 An LED will flash for 1 second.
 Speak your utterance during this one second
     5. The debugger will print out four numbers.
-They are the probabilites for
+They are the probabilities for
         1.  no speech
         2.  unknown speech
         3.  yes